Steelcase (NYSE:SCS) Updates Q2 2022 Earnings Guidance

+Steelcase (NYSE:SCS) last issued its earnings results on Tuesday, June 22nd.
+The business services provider reported ($0.24) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.31) by $0.07.
+The firm had revenue of $556.60 million for the quarter, compared to analysts’ expectations of $556.30 million.
+Steelcase had a net margin of 1.35% and a return on equity of 5.52%.
+Steelcase’s revenue was up 15.3% on a year-over-year basis.
+During the same quarter last year, the company posted ($0.18) earnings per share.

-A number of equities analysts recently issued reports on the stock.
-Benchmark upgraded shares of Steelcase from a hold rating to a buy rating and set a $17.00 price objective for the company in a research report on Friday, May 7th.
-Berenberg Bank initiated coverage on shares of Steelcase in a report on Tuesday, May 11th.
-They set a buy rating and a $17.00 price target for the company.
+A number of analysts recently weighed in on SCS shares.
+Benchmark raised shares of Steelcase from a hold rating to a buy rating and set a $17.00 price objective on the stock in a report on Friday, May 7th.
+Berenberg Bank began coverage on shares of Steelcase in a research note on Tuesday, May 11th.
+They issued a buy rating and a $17.00 price target on the stock.

-In related news, VP Robert G. Krestakos sold 5,000 shares of the firm’s stock in a transaction on Thursday, April 29th.
-The stock was sold at an average price of $14.00, for a total transaction of $70,000.00.
-Following the completion of the transaction, the vice president now directly owns 65,289 shares of the company’s stock, valued at approximately $914,046.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-12.97% of the stock is currently owned by company insiders.
+In other news, Director Kate P. Wolters sold 5,000 shares of the firm’s stock in a transaction on Thursday, June 24th.
+The stock was sold at an average price of $15.50, for a total transaction of $77,500.00.
+Following the transaction, the director now directly owns 194,471 shares of the company’s stock, valued at $3,014,300.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Corporate insiders own 13.23% of the company’s stock.

 Steelcase Inc manufactures and sells integrated furniture settings, user-centered technologies, and interior architectural products in the United States and internationally.
 It operates through Americas, EMEA, and Other segments.
 The company's furniture portfolio includes panels, fence and beam-based furniture systems, storage products, fixed and height-adjustable desks, benches, and tables, as well as complementary products, including worktools and screens.